School of Humanities & Behavioral Science

-Studying international relations prepares students for a variety of careers.
-Some pursue further education with the intention of teaching others.
-It also may form a basis for work in governmental or non-governmental organizations as a translator or consultant.
-It may also form a framework for work in international business arenas.
+Students studying international relations are prepared for a variety of careers after graduation.
+Some choose to further their education with the intention of teaching others.
+The degree provides graduates a foundation for work in governmental or non-governmental organizations as translators or consultants, as well as for the international business arena.

 Receive a curated list of programs to explore for your college career.